 • Breckenridge: 18 km of nature trails meander through old-growth spruce forests and Beaver Meadows.

-• Crested Butte: Check out the Sunday brunch or moonlight dinners at the Magic Meadow yurt; reservations required 48 hours in advance.
+• Crested Butte: Check out the Sunday bistro breakfast or moonlight dinners at the Magic Meadow yurt; reservations required 48 hours in advance.

 • Eldora: Dedicated snowshoe trails and terrain for all abilities.

 • Keystone: Sign up for the guided Mountain Top Snowshoe Trek.

 • Vail Nordic Center: 10 km of separate snowshoe trails with magnificent views of the Gore Range.

 Read more about Colorado Nordic centers, including information on those with adaptive snowshoeing options.

 Denver resident and owner/founder of Snowshoe Magazine, Ryan Alford, told us that Colorado’s dude ranches have given him some of his favorite Colorado snowshoeing experiences.

 • Devil's Thumb Ranch: With 5,000 acres and 20 km of marked snowshoe trails at the foot of the Continental Divide in Winter Park, we bet you’ll agree with Alford that Devil’s Thumb Ranch has some of the “most pristine snow-covered backcountry snowshoe trails” in America.
 He suggests trying the full moon snowshoe and progressive dinner in February.
 The environmentally responsible ranch features rustic, yet luxurious accommodations, a spa, fine dining and lots of activities and stables, too.